-You must also include the original pharmacy receipt for each medication (not the register receipt) or provide the prescription details.
+You must also include the original pharmacy receipt for each medication (not the register receipt).
 If you do not have pharmacy receipts, you can ask your pharmacy to provide them to you.

 Your receipt or prescription details must contain the following information: